-- 8.12 The disciplinary provisions of ICAEW that apply to a member also apply to a legal services affiliate. - 8.13 A legal services affiliate shall be liable to disciplinary action for any failure to observe and uphold any guidance issued by ICAEW, including any ethical guidance. - 8.14 A legal services affiliate will remain liable to disciplinary action under these regulations for any acts or omissions relating to the obligations in these regulations during the period in which legal services affiliate status was held, regardless of any subsequent cessation of such status.
+- 8.12 The disciplinary provisions of ICAEW that apply to a member also apply to a probate affiliate. - 8.13 A probate affiliate shall be liable to disciplinary action for any failure to observe and uphold any guidance issued by ICAEW, including any ethical guidance. - 8.14 A probate affiliate will remain liable to disciplinary action under these regulations for any acts or omissions relating to the obligations in these regulations during the period in which probate affiliate status was held, regardless of any subsequent cessation of such status.